 I was met there by a bleary-eyed Benjamin Chase, our other cook.
 He had parked out back, in the closest spot to the door, and was leaned against the hood of his rusted out old Buick, smoking a cigarette in a spill of halogen white that shone down from the rear floodlights.

 We had graduated together.
 Been friends, once upon a time.
 United by the fact that we were both biracial in a town whose council members had recently argued a case for re-segregating prom.
-His mother was black, his father white, and with skin just a shade lighter than mine, only with honeyed tones instead of my more olive complexion, he wasn’t black enough for the black kids, or white enough for the white kids, and had been ostracized by both because of it.
-Until high school, when he joined the football team and became one of the best running backs in the state.
+His mother was black, his father white, and with skin just a shade lighter than mine, he wasn’t black enough for the black kids, or white enough for the white kids, and had been ostracized by both because of it.
+Until high school, when he made the varsity football team as a freshman and became popular overnight.
 Everyone seemed to love him after that.

 Except for me.
 I had been so jealous that I’d stopped talking to him.
 I had dressed up my jealousy in righteous indignation, instead telling myself that it was the fact that he could so easily ignore everyone’s hypocrisy that bothered me.
 That he’d forgotten all the names they had called him.
 That he was just as big a hypocrite for reveling in their sudden acceptance.
 Like I said, I was angry at the world and everything in it when I was younger, and I was still trying to make amends for that.